Dimitrilecterd/alx-system_engineering-devops/0x00-shell_basics/README.md

- rm : Delete the file betty.
+ rmdir : Delete the directory my_first_directory that is in the /tmp directory.